DMCApps/NavigationFragment/ReadMe.md

 ##Change Log

-###TO BE DECIDED/FIGURE OUT
-- Possible better way to handle Child Manager not being retained instead of a superclass http://stackoverflow.com/a/15656428/845038
-- Should the manager manage the back button (ie home up enabled).
-- Is there a way to make the on back pressed in the fragment vs the activity?
-- Add method for showing the back button based on the stack position
-- Is this possible?
-Move all onPause/Resume/attach/detach code to NavigationManagerFragment, then make abstract methods for just the attach/detach portions?

-###Future Implementation Notes
-- Master-Detail additional animations for showing and hiding the master when in portrait
-- Master-Detail replace root fragment with an animation and custom animations
-- Animation making child not disappear before the animation happens http://stackoverflow.com/a/23276145/845038
-- Ability to toggle action bar (ie show and hide)
-- Builder Pattern for NavigationManager
-    - NavigationManager.Builder(NavType)
-    - setDefaultAnimations()
-    - setRootFragment()
-    - setMasterFragment()
-    - setDetailFragment()
-    - setManageMasterToggle()
-- Code clean up into smaller managers to use Builder pattern more effectively
-- Expose code for getRootFragment(), getMasterFragment() and getDetailFragment() using the fragment stack.
-- Nullify the initially set root/master/detail fragment after attach as they are not needed in memory anymore.
-- Ability to hide master toggle
-- Remove ClassCastException for attach so that it doesn't clog up the logs.

 ###0.1.0
 - Refactored library to be more modular
 - Updated manager to use internal classes to maintain state